 Our technology partnership with Dolby has changed not only how we view meetings, but how we hear them as well.
 It is no secret that audio has always been one of the biggest challenges in video conferencing.
 Dolby Audio helps BlueJeans turn what is typically lackluster audio quality in most solutions into a game-changing, immersive audio experience that cannot be beaten.

 Here we are at the start of 2018.
 So much has changed, but our commitment to innovation, and to providing the best meetings platform for our customers, has not.
 Reflecting on all of this, it is easy to get excited about what we have done and continue to do.
 When we think about the video communications market, there is the Good, there is the Better, and then there is BlueJeans.

 About the Author

 Robb Woods is a long time veteran of the visual collaboration and unified communications industry.
 During his career, he has been integral in the video conferencing deployment strategies of numerous global organizations, acting as a trusted advisor to manufacturers and customers alike.
 With his vast knowledge of video communications technologies and his innate ability to understand and deliver on client needs, Robb has earned the respect of customers and industry veterans alike.
 He is extremely dedicated to providing world-class customer support in both pre- and post-sales environments.
-Robb is currently the Director of Solution Strategy and Business Value at BlueJeans Network, which he joined in early 2011.More Content by Robb Woods
+Robb is currently the Head of Worldwide Sales Engineering at BlueJeans Network, which he joined in early 2011.More Content by Robb Woods